pmndrs/zustand/readme.md

 // You store is a hook!
 Name it anything you like const [useStore] = create(set => ({
-  // Everything in here is your state
+  // Everything in here is your state, actions are not special, you don't need to nest them
   count: 1,
   actions: {
-    // You don't have to nest your actions, but makes it easier to fetch them later on
     inc: () => set(state => ({ count: state.count + 1 })), // same semantics as setState
     dec: () => set(state => ({ count: state.count - 1 })), // ... it *merges* state
   },